Niagara (1953 film): Plot

-Ray and Polly Cutler, on a delayed honeymoon at Niagara Falls, find their reserved cabin occupied by George and Rose Loomis.
-Rose tells them that George is asleep and has recently been discharged from an Army mental hospital after his war service in Korea.
-The Cutlers politely but reluctantly accept another, less desirable cabin, and so the two couples become acquainted.
+Ray and Polly Cutler, a couple on a delayed honeymoon, arrive at Niagara Falls.
+Ray goes to call his boss, Mr. Kettering, whom he expected to find waiting for him.
+However, it appears that Mr. Kettering and his wife have not arrived yet.
+Meanwhile, Polly finds their reserved cabin occupied by another couple, George and Rose Loomis.
+When Mr. Qua, the cabin owner, asks Rose to check out, Rose tells them that George is asleep and had been recently discharged from an Army mental hospital after his service in the Korean War and that she doesn't want to wake him, as he is not quite himself.
+The Cutlers politely accept another cabin without a view of the Falls, and the two couples become acquainted.

-George and Rose have a very troubled and volatile marriage.
-She is younger and very attractive.
+George and Rose have a troubled and volatile marriage.
+She is younger and seductively attractive.
 He is jealous, depressed and irritable.
-While touring the Falls the following day, Polly sees Rose passionately kissing another man, her lover Patrick.
+While touring the Falls the following day, Polly sees Rose passionately kissing another man, her lover Ted Patrick.

-That evening, the Cutlers witness George's rage.
-Rose joins an impromptu party and requests that a record of her favorite song, "Kiss", be played.
+That evening, Rose joins an impromptu outdoor party and requests that a record of her favorite song, "Kiss", be played.
 George storms out of their cabin and breaks the record, suspecting the song has a secret meaning for Rose.
 Seeing that George has cut his hand with the record, Polly visits his room to apply mercurochrome and bandages.
 George confides that he was a sheep rancher whose luck turned for the worse after he married Rose, whom he met when she was a barmaid.

-The next day, Rose lures George into following her to the dark tourist tunnel underneath the Falls, where Patrick is waiting to kill him.
-To let Rose know that George is dead, Patrick will request the Rainbow Tower Carillon play "Kiss".
-When she hears the tune being played on the carillon bells, Rose concludes George is dead.

-In fact, it is George who has killed Patrick, thrown his body into the Falls, and collected Patrick's shoes at the exit instead of his own.
+The next day, Rose lures George into following her to the dark tourist tunnel underneath the Falls, where Ted is waiting to kill him.
+To let Rose know that George is dead, Ted will request the Rainbow Tower Carillon play "Kiss."
+When she hears the song being played on the carillon bells, Rose assumes that George is dead.
+However, it is George who has killed Ted, thrown his body into the Falls, and collected Ted's shoes at the exit instead of his own.
 This leads the police to believe that George is the victim.
 The body is retrieved and the police bring Rose to identify George's body.
-When the cover is lifted from the face and she recognizes the dead man, she collapses before saying anything and is admitted to the hospital.
+When the cover is lifted from the face and she recognizes the dead man, she passes out before saying anything and is admitted to the hospital.